Toudles/Toudles/README.md

 # To-do list
 - Learn C++ and how to create games with it on Unreal Engine.
 - Create games via pygames.
+- Relearn/practice web development via html, css, javascript. (main goal is to create a website)

 # Personal Projects
 - [Email prototype](https://github.com/Toudles/e-mail-prototype) using python